Fandermill/TechTolk/docs/pages/sources/resx.md

 ```

 > [!TIP]
-> You can use an extension method to keep the translation set registration short
+> You can use an extension method to keep the translation set registration
+> short.
 >
 > ```csharp
 > services.AddTechTolk()